NyoroGiraffe/Experi-City/06_Actions/CIF.md

 ### **Stage 1 — Reframing Resolution**

-The Engine first determines whether the submitted intentions are compatible with the platform's core philosophy, the creator's protected vision, and fundamental ethical boundaries.
+The Engine first SHOULD determine whether the submitted intentions are compatible with the platform's core philosophy, the creator's protected vision, and fundamental ethical boundaries.

-If an intention is incompatible, it does not become part of a Collective Intent.
+If an intention is incompatible, it does NOT become part of a Collective Intent.

 Instead, the Engine explains why the proposal cannot be adopted in its current form and encourages the community to explore more constructive alternatives.

 When similar incompatible intentions repeatedly emerge, the Engine may analyze their underlying motivations and generate new, philosophy-compatible directions for future consideration.

-Reframing is therefore not intended simply to reject an intention.
+Reframing is therefore NOT intended simply to reject an intention.
 Its purpose is to determine whether the underlying aspiration can be expressed in a form that is compatible with the framework.

 ---